by-jp/www.byjp.me/content/posts/mental-poker/randomness/index.md

 It may seem obvious, but let's take a moment to understand why we might need randomness in games, and where the problem comes from when we're trying to use it remotely.

 Perhaps you're familiar with [Snakes and Ladders](https://en.wikipedia.org/wiki/Snakes_and_ladders), [Sorry](https://en.wikipedia.org/wiki/Sorry!_(game)), or the arch-nemesis of games, [Monopoly](https://en.wikipedia.org/wiki/Monopoly_(game)).
-These meet all the requirements of an [open game](../open-games/), but _also_ use one or more dice — the most common way to introduce randomness to a boardgame.
+These meet all the requirements of an "[open game](../open-games/)", but _also_ use one or more dice — the most common way to introduce randomness to a boardgame.
 Throw an evenly weighted cube around and you get a random 1-6 number to help introduce a little chaos to your game.

 If we tried taking the playing-locally approach to a remote game, you'd quickly run into trust problems.
 If I tell you I rolled a six, and just _happened_ to land on this ladder (and not that slippery snake), you might wonder how I get so lucky all the time.
 We could play with webcams turned on and roll our dice on-screen, but with AI going the way it is, it won't be long until someone could fake a dice throw on video in real time.
 We could include a friend in our game, as our official dice-roller —someone who we trust to not bias their rolls to either one of us — but they'd probably get bored very quickly and leave us stuck.